 [Old Version] The model

 This section describe the previous version of this project.
-For reference only, the new version described above is much better (more stable, less saturation).
+It is kept for reference only, the new version described above is much better (more stable, less saturation problems).

 To experiment with reaction wheel control, I made a one-axis model of a "satellite" capable of active detumbling and attitude control.